ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Network Management systems may retrieve signed PCR based Evidence as shown in {{IETF-Attestation-Information-Flow}}, and can be accomplished via NETCONF or RESTCONF, with XML, JSON, or CBOR encoded Evidence.

 Implementations that use NETCONF MUST do so over a TLS or SSH secure tunnel.
-Implementations that use RESTCONF transport MAY do so over a TLS or SSH secure tunnel.
+Implementations that use RESTCONF transport MUST do so over a TLS or SSH secure tunnel.

-Retrieval of Log Evidence SHOULD be via log interfaces on the network device.
-(For example, see {{I-D.ietf-rats-yang-tpm-charra}}).
+Retrieval of Log Evidence SHOULD be done via log interfaces specified in {{I-D.ietf-rats-yang-tpm-charra}}).

 {: #peer-to-peer}
 ## Centralized vs Peer-to-Peer

-{{IETF-Attestation-Information-Flow}} above assumes that the Verifier is implicitly trusted, while the Attesting device is not.
+{{IETF-Attestation-Information-Flow}} above assumes that the Verifier is trusted, while the Attester is not.
 In a Peer-to-Peer application such as two routers negotiating a trust relationship {{I-D.voit-rats-trusted-path-routing}}, the two peers can each ask the other to prove software integrity.
 In this application, the information flow is the same, but each side plays a role both as an Attester and a Verifier.
 Each device issues a challenge, and each device responds to the other's challenge, as shown in {{Peer-to-peer-Information-Flow}}.
 Peer-to-peer challenges, particularly if used to establish a trust relationship between routers, require devices to carry their own signed reference measurements (RIMs).
-Devices may also have to carry Appraisal Policy for Evidence for each possible peer device so that each device has everything needed for attestation, without having to resort to a central authority.
+Devices may also have to carry Appraisal Policy for Evidence for each possible peer device so that each device has everything needed for remote attestation, without having to resort to a central authority.

 ~~~~